CTE

 Overview

-The management, marketing and operations of restaurants and other food services, lodging, attractions, recreation events and travel related services.
+Focuses on the management, marketing and operations of restaurants and other food services, lodging, attractions, recreation events and travel related services.

-The foundational course for this pathway is: Intro to Culinary Arts (Course No. 574)
+Intro to Culinary Arts (Course No. 574)

 The following courses within this pathway can be taken in any order: